 LONDON - Opening 2018

-Based at King’s College London at a spectacular site in London Bridge beside the Shard, Science Gallery London will connect the university and hospital to the city, with a particular focus on social justice.
+Based at King’s College London at a spectacular site in London Bridge beside the Shard, Science Gallery London connects art, science and health to drive innovation in the heart of the city.
 The London team has already begun lead-in programming.
+Visit london.sciencegallery.com

-Advanced discussions and feasibility studies are underway to establish further galleries at locations in the USA, South East Asia and Europe.
+Advanced discussions and feasibility studies are underway to establish further galleries at locations in Latin America, Africa, and South East Asia.
 Once fully active this Network will reach millions of curious minds every year.

-We will also be introducing our new SG Labs format in 2017, a new, lightweight model for activating the Science Gallery approach in any city worldwide in partnership with leading academic and cultural partners.
-Requiring less long-term commitment than a gallery, and being more responsive to its context than a touring exhibition, SEED is both a rapid and relevant way to enable young adults to tackle the challenges and opportunities facing their communities creatively.
+Our new Science Gallery Labs format, announced in 2017, will be crucial to this.
+Science Gallery Labs are a new, lightweight model for activating the Science Gallery approach in any city worldwide in partnership with leading academic and cultural partners.
+Requiring less long-term commitment than a gallery, and being more responsive to its context than a touring exhibition, Science Gallery Labs are both a rapid and relevant way to enable young adults to tackle the challenges and opportunities facing their communities creatively.
 It can act as a standalone activity or a lead in activity for the development of a permanent Science Gallery.

 Watch this space!